ciciwoolf/trial-app/README.md

-## Trial Demo App
+## NASA Data Explorer - Demo App

 ### Setup and Installation

-For a fast preview, click this link:
+For a fast preview, click this link: https://trial-app-git-main-ciciwoolfs-projects.vercel.app

 Otherwise, clone this repo and run:

 ```
 npm i
 npm start
 ```

 ### Description of Approach and Design Decisions

+For this demo, I designed the app with the vision of it being used in a Grade 8 Physical Sciences classroom.
+My goal was to create an interface that is visually engaging, easy to navigate, and accessible for both students and teachers.
+By leveraging live data from NASA APIs, the app aims to make space science interactive and relevant, supporting classroom learning with real-world data and fostering curiosity about science and technology.

 ### Overview Technologies, Familiar and New